sourmash-bio/sourmash/doc/command-line.md

 exclude a few signatures from an index being built from a large collection.

-As of sourmash 4.4.0, `lca index` can produce an _on disk_ LCA databases stored in a SQLite database.
+As of sourmash 4.4.0, `lca index` can produce an _on disk_ LCA database using SQLite.
 To prepare such a database, use `sourmash lca index ... -F sql`.

 All sourmash commands work with either type of LCA database (the